fireproof-storage/fireproof/README.md

 ### Automatic Replication

-Documents changes are persisted to [Filecoin](https://filecoin.io) via [web3.storage](https://web3.storage), and made available over IPFS and on a global content delivery network.
+Documents changes are persisted to [Filecoin](https://filecoin.io) via [web3.storage](https://web3.storage), and made available over [IPFS] and on a global content delivery network.
 All you need to do to sync state is send a link to the latest database head, and Fireproof will take care of the rest.
-[Learn how to enable replication.]()
+[Learn how to enable replication.](#status)

 ### Cryptographic Proofs

-The UCAN protocol verifably links Fireproof updates to authorized agents via cryptographic proof chains.
+The [UCAN protocol](https://ucan.xyz) verifably links Fireproof updates to authorized agents via cryptographic proof chains.
 These proofs are portable like bearer tokens, but because invocations are signed by end-user device keys, UCAN proofs don't need to be hidden to be secure, allowing for delegation of service capabilities across devices and parties.
-Additionally, Fireproof's Merkle clocks and hash trees are immutable self-validating, making merging changes safe and efficient.
-Fireproof makes crpytographic proofs available for all of it's operations, making it an ideal verfiable document database for smart contracts and other applications running in trustless environments.
-Proof chains provide performance benefits as well, by allowing recipients to skip costly I/O operations and instead cryptographically verify that changes contain all of the required context.
+Additionally, Fireproof's Merkle clocks and hash trees are immutable and self-validating, making merging changes safe and efficient.
+Fireproof makes cryptographic proofs available for all of it's operations, making it an ideal verfiable document database for smart contracts and other applications running in trustless environments.
+[Proof chains provide performance benefits as well](https://purrfect-tracker-45c.notion.site/Data-Routing-23c37b269b4c4c3dacb60d0077113bcb), by allowing recipients to skip costly I/O operations and instead cryptographically verify that changes contain all of the required context.

 ## Limitations 💣